markroyer/latex-listings-eclipse/README.md

 ## Setup

 Download the project and copy the `lstcustom.sty` to the directory of your latex build.

 Make sure that you have the following Debian TeX packages installed.

 ```
 texlive-fonts-extra
 ```

+This package is for the beramono monospace font that can be **bolded**.

 ## Usage